 You can @mention your colleagues to notify them directly.
 Conversations can be resolved before moving an item onto the next status in the workflow.
 You can check the comment history to revisit older conversations.

-A workflow is made up of a series of statuses.
-Each item has a workflow status.
+In GatherContent, workflow is a series of steps.
+Typically these start at Draft and finish at Published or Completed.
 Move your items through the workflow to keep track of where that item is in the content production and review process.

 You can also set a workflow status to be 'read-only', using the toggle button.
 This means that no one will be able to edit the content of an item while it's at this workflow status.